FreeProving/guidelines/CONTRIBUTING.md

       Run `git rev-parse HEAD` in your terminal in the repository's root directory to get the hash of the currently checked out Git commit.
     + **What's the name and version of the operating system you are using?**
     + **What versions of GHC and Cabal are you using?**
-    + **How are you running the Free Compiler?** Have you installed the compiler as described in the README, are you running it using Cabal or do you use one of our Bash scripts?
+    + **How are you running the code?**
+      Have you installed the package as described in the README, are you running it using Cabal or do you use one of our Bash scripts?
       What command line arguments have you passed?
     + **If the problem regards generated or bundled Coq code,** what version of Coq are you using and how does your `_CoqProject` file look like (if any)?
     + **Have you made any modifications** to the source code or build configuration?